 How to Prevent Dripping Tap in the Future

 Unfortunately, taps do suffer from wear and tear so preventing it from becoming worn is virtually impossible.
-However, overtightening can make the problem worse so ensure you don’t turn the tap off too tightly when you use it (if you’re worried about a leaky tap this will feel a little counter-intuitive!)

 A dripping tap is no one’s idea of fun but luckily the job is relatively straightforward.
 If you are seriously doubting your DIY skills however, we’d recommend calling a plumber.
 As always, Tap Warehouse are also here if you have any questions about our DIY guides or products.
 Please don’t hesitate to contact us.